iTwin/bis-schemas/Standard/BisCustomAttributes.remarks.md

 ### Application

 Application is the highest layer in the BIS schema hierarchy.
-Examples of BIS schemas at this layer include static iModel Connector schemas such as ConceptStation's *CSSegments* and Bentley Civil's *CifRoads*.
+Examples of BIS schemas at this layer include static iModel Connector schemas such as OpenBuilding Designer's *BuildingDataGroupBase* and Bentley Civil's *CifRoads*.
 It also includes all dynamically-generated iModel Connector schemas, such as *IFCDynamic* and *RevitDynamic*.

 Other technology-specific schemas not meant to be referenced by other schemas belong to this layer.
 Examples include *PresentationRules*, *PointCloud* and *ScalableMesh*.

-## SchemaInfo
+## SchemaLayerInfo

-The `SchemaInfo` `CustomAttribute` is used by schema authors to declare design-intent details about a BIS schema.

-BIS schemas should be tagged with the `SchemaInfo` `CustomAttribute` to enable validation and error checking related to schema-references.
+BIS schemas should be tagged with the `SchemaLayerInfo` `CustomAttribute` to enable validation and error checking related to schema-references.